javigs82/ansible-role-clickhouse/README.md

 ### Design

  - Download: From yandex rpm repository.
 Downgrade is allowed by `clickhouse_allow_downgrade` property.
  - Config: Ensure `clickhouse` group & user.
-Ensure paths and config files
+Ensure paths and config files.
+Discover replicas and shards based on regex.
  - Install: Download and install by yum
  - Users: Dynamic list to manage users.
 Password management is not implemented
  - RBAC: TO BE IMPLEMENTED

-## Role Variables
+## Role Default Variables

 Check variables in [defaults](./defaults/main.yml)